 Again what options are available to you depend on where you are in the UCAS cycle.
 For a change in university you’ll not need an updated UCAS form.

-It may be that you have a valid reason for wanting to change university, for example you’ve found out that a close relative is terminally ill and want to stay closer to home.
+It may be that you have a valid reason for wanting to change university, for example you’ve found out that a close relative is terminally ill and wants to stay closer to home.
 If your referee is willing to do so, you can ask him/her to approach UCAS on your behalf and make a case for you to be allowed to change your choices.
-If the changes are being made after 15 January unis are not obliged to consider an application from you, but if your circumstances have been deemed by UCAS to be serious enough to warrant you being allowed to change your choices it is likely that most universities would be sympathetic.
+If the changes are being made after 25 January (2022) unis are not obliged to consider an application from you, but if your circumstances have been deemed by UCAS to be serious enough to warrant you being allowed to change your choices it is likely that most universities would be sympathetic.

 Before making your Firm and Insurance choices

 After you submit your UCAS form its first port of call is with your referee who checks it and adds his or her reference.
 If you are this early on in the application stage you’ll be able to speak to whoever is in charge of your UCAS applications (for example, your head of year) and it may be relatively simple to make your changes and resubmit it.